exoclime/THOR/README.md

 * Numerous performance and debugging modes have been implemented in the code

 * Previous MATLAB plotting routines have been adapted for Python.
 A number of new plotting options have been added to the Python code which were unavailable in the MATLAB code

+* Output files now contain additional information about model settings and quantities related to the additions described above

 ### BUILD & RUN THOR